https://www.deakin.edu.au/__data/assets/image/0009/925326/28680_Bachelor-of-Health-SciencesBachelor-of-Arts_herojpg.jpg

 Course overview

 Build a degree tailored to your interests with a Bachelor of Health Sciences/Bachelor of Arts.
 This flexible and diverse degree will equip you with a unique skill set that will unlock wide-ranging career opportunities and give you a competitive edge in the job market.
-You will develop specialist knowledge in your chosen disciplines and learn how to apply critical, creative and strategic thinking to solve real-world issues.
+With over 45 major options, you will develop specialist knowledge in your chosen disciplines and learn how to apply critical, creative and strategic thinking to solve real-world issues.

 Are you looking to develop a cross-disciplinary skill set that empowers you to design your own future?